Ramblin' Rose

-"Ramblin' Rose" is a 1962 popular torch song written by brothers Noel Sherman (words) and Joe Sherman (music) and popularized by Nat King Cole.
+"Ramblin' Rose" is a 1962 popular country song written by brothers Noel Sherman (words) and Joe Sherman (music) and popularized by Nat King Cole.
 The recording by Nat King Cole reached No. 2 on the Billboard Hot 100 chart in 1962.

 Original song release

 Cole's recording of the song was released July 16, 1962, as a single by Capitol Records (catalog no. 4804; Side A; matrix no. 45-AA37861).
 It reached number two on both the Billboard and Cash Box charts - kept from number one by "Sherry" by The Four Seasons - and sold more than a million copies as a single.
 The song spent five weeks at number one on the Billboard Easy Listening chart and the Australian charts, while on the R&B chart, the song reached number seven.
 It was released as a single from Cole's album of the same name.
 The song was nominated for a Grammy Award in the category Record of the Year.